jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/React/Theory/gfactor_BoB_polymer_storage_and_memory.rst

 	    molecule looks like being particularly large, you will get a warning message!
 	*   If you make too many molecules, you will run out of memory.
-	*   If you save too many molecules, you will run out of arm records (adjust the parameters by clicking on the |bob-hat| button.
+	*   If you save too many molecules, you will run out of arm records (adjust the parameters by clicking on the |bob_param| button.
 	*   If you have other theories open which are already using a lot of storage, there might not be enough memory left for your current calculation (close un-needed theories, or adjust their parameters so they don't use as